GX-1 (bus): History

 A full-size mock-up with three levels was built in the early 1940s.
 It was studied and refined throughout the years of World War II, but nothing could be built during that period because of the war effort.
 The first public mention of what would become GX-1 was August 1944 when Greyhound let two contracts for new buses, one with Consolidated Vultee, the other with General Motors.
 The design had been refined to two levels and tandem rear axles.
 The original plan was to build six GX-1s, three powered by air-cooled aircraft engines and the others by diesel.

 There was little or no publicity thereafter for two years.
 About mid-1945, if not sooner, Consolidated Vultee abandoned the project; it is not known what General Motors did with their activity.
 Greyhound began building their own version of GX-1 at the Greyhound Motors & Supply Company in Chicago.
 A year later, in August 1946, the double-decker bus was “just around the corner,” according to one article.

-By mid-April of the 1946, Time magazine reported Caesar’s hoping that road tests would begin in the summer of 1947.
+By mid-April of the 1946, Time magazine reported Caesar's hoping that road tests would begin in the summer of 1947.
 Greyhound found ways to reduce overall weight and the design changed to a single rear axle.
-But it would be almost another year, when, on March 19, 1948, the GX-1 began its shakedown tests in Chicago and was revealed to the public in Cleveland in April 1948 as “The Highway Traveler.”
+But it would be almost another year, when, on March 19, 1948, the GX-1 began its shakedown tests in Chicago and was revealed to the public at the opening of the new Greyhound station in Cleveland in April 1948 as “The Highway Traveler.”
 Existing home movies of GX-1 on the road date from probably the summer of 1948.

-In April of 1948, Greyhound was telling the press that the new bus "... will soon be put into regular passenger service following its tests."
+In April 1948, Greyhound was telling the press that the new bus "... will soon be put into regular passenger service following its tests."
 As late as September 1948 articles were still promoting and anticipating GX-1.
-Even Greyhound’s chief engineer, Milo Dean, was giving talks on the “new” coach in early 1949.
+Even Greyhound's chief engineer, Milo Dean, was giving talks on the “new” coach in early 1949.
 But then nothing further was heard until the annual report for 1948, which appeared March 10, 1949.
 This revealed both that GX-1 had been undergoing thorough tests, and that Greyhound was now building a GX-2, based on what it had learned.